RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 for automatic ticket classification {cite}`PredictingIssueTypesOnGitHub, ImpactOfDataQualityForAutomaticIssueClassification` and issue–commit link recovery {cite}`IssueCommitLink-DeepLink, FRLink`.
-Moreover, in 2021 GitHub introduced
+In 2021 GitHub introduced
 [issue forms](https://github.blog/changelog/2021-06-23-issues-forms-beta-for-public-repositories/),
 allowing projects to provide multiple issue submission options using structured web forms that enable the collection of machine-readable user inputs {cite}`EmpAnalysisOfIssueTemplatesOnGitHub, FirstLookAtBugReportTempOnGitHub, UnderstandingIssueTemplateOnGitHub`.
-While these can be used in conjunction with GHA to automate a variety of issue management tasks, such capabilities are often not exploited due to the initial implementation barrier.
+While these can be used in conjunction with GHA to automate a variety of issue management tasks without the need for machine-learning tools, such capabilities are often not exploited due to the initial implementation barrier.